danjohnson3141/Jekyll-Test/serializers/fields.md

-user_connections_blocked, Whether the active user can connect with this user, boolean user_profile, "Whether the user has a profile, usually used for speakers who don't have full profiles", boolean user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today , boolean venue_name, The name of the location where the event is happening, string
+user_connections_blocked, Whether the active user can connect with this user, boolean user_profile, "Whether the user has a profile, usually used for speakers who don't have full profiles", boolean user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string